-1 Consolidated Companion version of the WEM Rules, (online).
+^{1-} Consolidated Companion version of the WEM Rules, (online).
+Wholesale Electricity market Rules (as at 20 November 2024), (online).

 1.3.2 The purpose of this WEM Procedure is to set out how the ERA will determine inefficient Real-Time Market outcomes to decide whether to trigger the SESSM for FCESS procurement.